OwnZones/efp/README.md

 2. We wanted to create a thin-framing structure providing better mapping to IP protocols compared to MPEG-TS (initially designed for mapping to ATM) and MP4 designed targeting files.
 EFP lowers the overhead from several % to just about 0.5% overhead.

+3. We wanted to be able to use precise monotonically increasing timestamps.
+EFP has 64-bit time stamps so one can use absolute TAI time stamps, instead of relative time that wraps every 26 hours as in MPEG-TS.

-3. We wanted features like dynamic load balancing when bonding interfaces, 1+N protection and splitting of elementary data streams without being bound to a specific transport protocols features.
+4. We wanted features like dynamic load balancing when bonding interfaces, 1+N protection and splitting of elementary data streams without being bound to a specific transport protocols features.
 We see this as an important feature when building a robust infrastructure.
 Some transport protocols miss that (part of EFPBond).

-4. We want to correctly detect the data integrity of the transported data.
+5. We want to correctly detect the data integrity of the transported data.
 MPEG-TS has 4 bits CC.
 That is not good enough when transporting data over IP networks.
 It was designed to detect bit-errors in transport protocols from the 90's, then 4 bits CC works great.

-5. We needed something that enables us to transport elementary data payload dynamically.
+6. We needed something that enables us to transport elementary data payload dynamically.
 Something that is using the duplex nature of IP networks for pub/sub applications where we can declare content and subscribe to content in the elementary stream level (Part of EFPSignal).

-6. We needed a framing structure that is capable of inserting timing critical messaging (type0 frames) we need that for transporting exact time.
+7. We needed a framing structure that is capable of inserting timing critical messaging (type0 frames) we need that for transporting exact time.
 We use it for media-timing (NTP is not possible to use in all locations since UDP port 123 is sometimes blocked).

-7. We wanted a what we think is a simple super-clean C++ interface since we’re a C++ team.
+8. We wanted a what we think is a simple super-clean C++ interface since we’re a C++ team.
 We also expose a C interface for other languages to use.

-8. We wanted a solution that is of a license type that can be used in commercial products without us having to expose our code.
+9. We wanted a solution that is of a license type that can be used in commercial products without us having to expose our code.
 For example Apple do not allow dynamic linking in iOS applications making GPL licence types unwanted.

-9. We wanted something open source and free of charge.
+10. We wanted something open source and free of charge.

-10. We wanted something written in a portable language so we can target any system and any architecture.
+11. We wanted something written in a portable language so we can target any system and any architecture.

 Your needs might be different than ours.
 Or you might use already existing protocols that meet the above requirements/features.
 If that is the case, please let us know as we do not want to re-invent the wheel.